WolfgangKurz/Symphony/README.md

 - Provides instant search with the Enter key in some search input fields.
 ---
 - Provides a sorting for the consumable list.
+- Provides a option to display character's Exclusive equipment first for the equipment selection list.
 - Provides a extra sorting function for the character list.
 ---
 - Provides a Previous/Next button to character detail screen.